fserre/SGen/README.md

 sbt "run -n 3 wht"
 ```

-This should generate a streaming Walsh-Hadamard transform on 8 points.
+This generates a streaming Walsh-Hadamard transform on 8 points.

+## Command-line interface
+A command line consists of a list parameters followed by the desired transform.

-## Parameters
+### Parameters
+The following parameters can be used:
 * `-n `*`n`* Logarithm of the size of the transform.
 As an example, `-n 3` means that the transform operates on 2^3=8 points.
 This parameter is required.
 * `-k `*`k`* Logarithm of the *streaming width* of the implementation. `-k 2` means that the resulting implementation will have 2^2=4 input ports and 4 output ports, and will perform a transform every 2^(*n*-*k*) cycles.
 In case where this parameter is not specified, the implementation is not *folded*, i.e. the implementation will have one input port and one output port for each data point, and will perform one transform per cycle.
 * `-r `*`r`* Logarithm of the radix (for DFTs and WHTs).
 This parameter specifies the size of the base transform used in the algorithm. *r* must divide *n*, and, for compact designs (`dftcompact` and `whtcompact`), be smaller or equal to *k*.
 It is ignored by tranforms not requiring it (permutations).
 If this parameter is not specified, the highest possible radix is used.
 * `-o `*`filename`* Name of the output file.
 * `-benchmark` Adds a benchmark module in the generated design.
 * `-rtlgraph` Produces a [DOT](https://en.wikipedia.org/wiki/DOT_(graph_description_language)) graph representing the design.
+* `-dualport` Uses dual-ported memory (instead of single-ported RAM).
+This option yields designs that use more resources, but that have more flexible timing constraints (see the description in generated files).
+This option is automatically enabled for compact designs.
+* `-zip` Creates a zip file containing the design and its dependencies (e.g. FloPoCo modules).
 * `-hw `*`repr`* Hardware arithmetic representation of the input data. *`repr`* can be one of the following:
   * `char` Signed integer of 8 bits.
 Equivalent of `signed 8`.
   * `short` Signed integer of 16 bits.
 Equivalent of `signed 16`.